 Real estate investment is not as big and scary as you might think.
 It is relatively easy to get started.
-Here is how anyone can get started with Ohio and Southern California real estate investment.
+Here is how anyone can get started with Ohio and California real estate investment.

 Your First Investment